nagydani/seedling/seed/README.md

    reference on the top of the stack and writes the least significant 8 bits of the value to the given location as a byte.
- * `cons` takes a reference to a linked list and allocates a new element linking to that list.
+ * `link` takes a reference to a linked list and allocates a new element linking to that list.
 The reference to the new element is returned on the top of the stack.